imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="getsubaccountswithtokens"></a>
 # **GetSubaccountsWithTokens**
-> GetSubaccountsWithTokensResponse GetSubaccountsWithTokens (GetSubaccountsWithTokensInputObject getSubaccountsWithTokensInputObject, decimal? page = null, int? limit = null, bool? xIgnoreNullValues = null)
+> GetSubaccountsWithTokensResponse GetSubaccountsWithTokens (GetSubaccountsWithTokensInputObject getSubaccountsWithTokensInputObject, decimal? page = null, int? limit = null)

 Get all subaccounts with their REST API tokens associated with specified app name.